jacovis/Javi.FFmpeg/README.md

 The code in this package is based on the work from [AydinAdn/MediaToolkit](https://github.com/AydinAdn/MediaToolkit)<br>
 This code is a heavily simplified and refactored version where functions based on FFmpeg functionality have become calls to the ffmpeg commandline using command line options.
-Using google it is easy to retrieve custom command lines for use with ffmpeg, these google results can be easily implemented using method FFmpeg.Run.<br>
+Custom command lines for use with ffmpeg are available on lots of support sites such as stackoverflow, experts-exchange and a multitude of blogs.
+These custom command can be easily implemented using method FFmpeg.Run.<br>
 <br>
 Support for retrieving meta data from media files has been deleted.
 If meta data retrieval is required, I suggest to use [Javi.MediaInfo](https://github.com/jacovis/Javi.MediaInfo).